 - In WiFi properties open IPv4 or IPv6 properties (depends which one you are using).

 - Under properties, select Obtain an IP address Automatically.
 Do the same for DNS (or fill Google DNS address).

 Now check if this method has solved the issue or not.
-If this method doesn’t work don’t be disappointed we have many more solutions to go.
+If this method doesn’t work then don’t be disappointed because we have many more solutions to go.

 Temporary files may cause conflict issues which further causes bigger problems like No Inter Connection even if the system is connected to WiFi.
 Temp files are stored in the main drive where windows is installed (mainly C Drive).